-At the 2019 Climate Action Summit, 40 national and over 70 city governments, representing almost 800 million people, committed to implementing air quality and climate change policies that would achieve WHO ambient air quality guidelines, track lives saved and health gains and share progress, lessons and best practices.
+At the 2019 Climate Action Summit, 55 national and 85 city governments, representing over 1 billion people, committed to implementing air quality and climate change policies that would achieve WHO ambient air quality guidelines, track lives saved and health gains and share progress, lessons and best practices.

-At the same event, almost 10,000 cities of the Global Covenant of Mayors committed to achieving safe air quality and aligning climate change and air pollution policies by 2030.
+At the same event, almost 10,000 cities of the Global Covenant of Mayors committed to achieving safe air quality and aligning climate change, air pollution and health policies by 2030.

 Two weeks later, at the World Cities Summit in Copenhagen, 35 cities of the C40 network pledged to deliver clean air for the more than 140 million people that live in their cities, their mayors recognizing that clean air was a human right and committing to working together to form a global coalition for clean air.

 It’s not just lip service, either— cities around the world are taking bold action that reaps co-benefits, which feeds into the achievement of the Sustainable Development Goals.